Objectification of women’s bodies in advertising not only harms women, it also harms men’s ability to relate and connect with women in healthily.

 Published: April 2010

-A young woman gazes seductively at the camera while her very thin naked body is sliced into pieces of meat.
+A young woman gazes seductively at the camera while her very thin naked body is sliced into pieces of meat, in what is referred to as body chopping.
 Meat hooks hanging from the ceiling pierce each piece of her in an empty room.
 Rafineri advertising agency titled the ad, Butcher Shop and made it for the Blender Concept Store of Istanbul, Turkey.
 The store is a unique hybrid of a clothing store and a butcher shop.
 This ad epitomizes the problem with the objectification of women in advertising, which not only hurts women; it also hurts men in ways not typically discussed.
 The ad invites the viewer to “come and choose a piece to satisfy your appetite”.
 The ad portrays the woman as if she is merchandise to be bought, consumed, and discarded.
 Instead of a whole and complex human being.

 It is unclear what this ad is communicating about the store.
 It is hard to figure out what they selling or what audience they are trying to appeal to.
 Maybe that is the point.
 Unfortunately, though, ads such as this one, are known to hurt women tremendously.
 They lie to them as if all they have to offer are the physical parts of their bodies.
 It is demeaning to women on so many levels.